jonaskoda/PRG/README.md

 # PRG

-Repository to the PRG subject.
-It includes everything I coded or stole (:D) along the semester.
+Repository containing all code from the PRG subject.